Empirical priors and posterior concentration in a piecewise polynomial sequence model: Asymptotic properties

-Note that, in the case $|B_{\theta^\star}|=1$, the model is iid, and the best estimator of the constant vector $\theta^\star$ would be the $n$-vector with each entry equal to $\bar Y$, the sample mean, and its risk is constant, as in \eqref{eq:target}.
-More generally, according to Corollary~3.1 in \citet{gao.etal.piece}, the rate \eqref{eq:target} is close to the minimax optimal; see Remark~\ref{re:phase} below.
-Theorem~\ref{thm:rate} says that $\Pi^n$ attains the target rate in \eqref{eq:target}.
-Proofs are deferred to the appendix.
+Note that, in the case $|B_{\theta^\star}|=1$, the best estimator of $\theta^\star$ would be $P_{\S} Y$, where $P_{\S}$ is the projection matrix onto $\S$ in \eqref{eq:span}, and its expected sum-of-squared-error is $O(n^{-1})$, consistent with \eqref{eq:target}.
+For the case with $|B_{\theta^\star}|\ge 2$, the rate \eqref{eq:target} is consistent with others obtained in the literature; see Remark~\ref{re:guntuboyina} below.
+Theorem~\ref{thm:rate} says that the $\Pi^n$ constructed above attains the rate defined in \eqref{eq:target}.
+Since the prior can achieve the rates $\eps_n^2(\theta^\star)$ defined above without knowledge of $\theta^\star$ or $|B_{\theta^\star}|$, it follows that our posterior concentration results are {\em adaptive} to the unknown complexity of $\theta^\star$.